pinkest-nekomata/LaDS-Lore-Project/Major Events/Chronorift Catastrophe.md

 ## MC's Experience
 [[MC]] has recurring nightmares about this day, including this one from [[01-03.09 Another Predicament]]:
 > Monsters!
 Run!

-*MC runs through smoke and rubble.*
+> `MC runs through smoke and rubble.`
 > Run...
 Run...
 I can't be caught
 > Rusty-red rain falls rm the sky and seeps into every nook and cranny of the city.
 I step over the puddles, running away.
 > I sense a powerful force.
 It's about to burst from my heart.

-*MC looks up and the moon glitches, then turns red*
+> `MC looks up and the moon glitches, then turns red`
 > Then the moon appears.
 Magnificent, it descends before me.
 It flickers.
 > It seems to be blinking at me.
 * ((This is a reference to the [[the giant red eye]]))

+In [[04-02.04 Annihilation]], [[Caleb]] makes a brief but potentially meaningful comment: "Back at the shelter, I remember you said your home was beyond the stars."
+This would have been during the catastrophe before [[Grandma]] adopted them.
+MC had her memory problems, so her saying her home is "beyond the stars" may be prophetic.